adetaylor/browser-learning/docs/exercise1b.md

   * _Italic_ text
   * Hyperlinks
-* Open up the browser source code (open the file `src/browser/browser.py`) - it's recommended to use Visual Studio Code or IDLE.
+* Open up the browser source code (open the file `src/browser/browser.py`) - it's recommended to use Visual Studio Code.
+(Specifically, if you're using a Chromebook, choose File -> Open Folder, click browser-learning once, and click Open.
+You can then use the side panel to navigate to `src/browser/browser.py`).
+You can also open the file in IDLE instead.
   (Incidentally, `src` is short for "source code".)
 * Find where it handles these tags.
 See which is missing.